Myeloma Terminology

 Medical

 High levels of calcium in the blood, often caused by bone destruction from myeloma.
-Can cause fatigue, confusion, and kidney problems.
+Can cause fatigue, confusion, excessive thirst, frequent urination, constipation, and kidney problems.
+This occurs when calcium is released from damaged bones into the bloodstream faster than kidneys can eliminate it.
+Treated with hydration, medications like bisphosphonates, and addressing the underlying myeloma.
+It's the 'C' in CRAB criteria.

 Anemia